yasufum/spp-tmp/docs/guides/gsg/setup.rst

 Vhost Client Mode
 -----------------

-SPP secondary process supports ``--vhost-client`` options for using vhost port.
+SPP secondary process supports ``--vhost-client`` option for using vhost port.
 In vhost client mode, qemu creates socket file instead of secondary process.
 It means that you can launch a VM before secondary process create vhost port.